 - Equipment and items manufactured from drawings in the museum’s possession are still in use today.
 The museum is able to provide reference for restorers of these items and therefore assist with heritage matters across Australia.

-- The Maldon Vintage Machinery works with the Maldon Men’s Shed, Goldfields Railway, Maldon Easter Fair.
-Maldon Inc. Maldon Fire Brigade and Many other organisations within the community that promote History, Tourism and working together for the good of the community at large.
+- The Maldon Vintage Machinery and Museum works with the Maldon Men’s Shed, Goldfields Railway, Maldon Easter Fair.
+Maldon Inc. and Many other organisations within the community that promote History, Tourism and working together for the good of the community at large.

 The collection is also significant for its ability to demonstrate technical achievements in Australian and Victorian engineering; specifically, the company’s innovations in the area of centrifugal pumps.
 It also has outstanding provenance, including its current custody by knowledgeable people with a direct relationship with a number of its components.